Stuart Pearson - Mojave

 The punk-rock knees-up energy and didgeridoo stylings of The Interstate also quickly energises the room and begs for you to witness it in a live setting.
 Then in contrast, a delicate vocal feature from Hunter Lowry lights up the poetic appeal and strangely blissful melancholy of One Cut.

-The atmospheric vastness and soul of an intermittently infectious You Never Really Know is also brilliantly original and quite profound in its provocative and engaging senes of space and weight combined.
+The atmospheric vastness and soul of an intermittently infectious You Never Really Know is also brilliantly original and quite profound in its provocative and engaging scenes of space and weight combined.
 Tomorrow’s Gonna Hunt You Down is also an unmissable highlight, but in truth, there’s not a bad song in the bunch.

 Throughout the catalogue, from chaotic strings and tribal drums to the simple strum and finger-picking acoustic guitar sound, the music is as eclectic as the writing is contemplative, unsettling and clever.

 Undoubtedly a songwriter worth knowing about, an indie gem with a professional and consistently skilful approach to artistic arrangement and writing.
+Also worth exploring is the album Stories and Songs.